kihosk/kiosk-help/articles/screens/index.md

 # Setting up a Kiosk Screen
+The easiest way to get your dashboard up on the wall

 ## [The Kiosk dongle](./the-kiosk-dongle)
 The easiest way to get Kiosk up on a wall is the Kiosk dongle